EragonJ/Trip.js/doc/src/configuration.markdown

 You can set a callback function triggered when each trip ends.

+**[Note]** for 3.1+, you can return a `jQuery deferred object` within this function to make sure all needed works are done before switching to the next step (e.g. append needed element in DOM tree).
+But remember, because Trip.js will **keep waiting until it is resolved**, don't do some heavy works here, otherwise, users will feel disappointed about this waiting time.

 + Type : `Function`
 + Default : `$.noop`
 + **updated in 2.0.0+**